KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

 ### Rvalues vs Rvalue references

-A common mistake I see when people try use rvalues is returning by _rvalue reference_ from a function
+A common mistake I see when people try use rvalues is returning an _rvalue reference_ from a function

 {% highlight cpp %}